How to overcome large datasets in point cloud processing

 This is why it’s important, even in small datasets, to place the home scan in the middle of the scan tree.
 For large scan sets, you need to subdivide the entire scan file with multiple home scans dispersed at intervals that will keep the whole dataset within the maximum tolerable error rate.

 To do this, you need software that can take two or more point clouds that have gone through coarse registration and combine them prior to doing a ‘global’ fine registration.
 However, the bedrock of this capability is rooted in the surveying techniques used in the field.
 For large projects, surveyors need to build a rigorous network of targets using a total station that can act as a control frame for the global placement of scans.
 This does not mean that each scan pair has to be aligned using targeted registration.
 Surveyors simply need to think about the end requirements of the project and build a site grid that will allow for cloud-to-cloud registration in containable chunks that will not be overly corrupted by propagation of error.

 Large datasets are a challenge, but they can be overcome with planning.
 That starts with thinking about the level of precision required in the finished point cloud, along with the number of scans your survey will produce.
-It is possible that to meet the job specifications, you will have to construct a site grid using a total station to account for the propagation of error.
-Next, make sure that your hardware is up to standards and that you pick quality software.
+It’s possible that to meet the job specifications, you will have to construct a site grid using a total station to account for the propagation of error.
+Next, make sure that your hardware is up to the task and that you pick software that compliments your strategy.

 Tags: point clouds